pnp/blog/content/post/01-what-is-spfx/index.md

 {{< notice note>}}
 This blog post is part of the a month long SPFx series for January 2023.
 Each business day we'll publish a new blog post covering different aspects of the SPFx.

+* Next blog post in this series - [Getting started with SPFx – Building your first extensibility for Microsoft 365](https://pnp.github.io/blog/post/spfx-02-getting-started-with-spfx/)
 {{< /notice >}}